KeithTheEE/redditPythonHelper/FAQ.md

 Acknowledging these issues, the bot is set to have fewer false positives than false negatives, so hopefully this isn't a frequent issue.

+If the bot really shouldn't have commented, downvote it.
+This gives the bot a metric that's more useful than 'good bot'/'bad bot' comments as more users vote than comment.

+#### I'm not learning python, I'm asking an advanced question
+r/learnpython isn't a subreddit for beginners.
+While it might be specifically geared so that questions common to new programmers are easily addressed, the sub functions as a sister sub to r/python.
+Together one handles most news based submissions, and the other handles most questions.
+There is of course some overlap, but being a capable python programmer does not prevent anyone from asking a question and getting an answer on r/learnpython.

 #### Shouldn't the bot Direct Message the OP rather than commenting?
 I thought about private messaging, but then you'll have multiple people (or bots) performing the same action without anyone being able to see.
 From the perspective of anyone on the receiving end, this could be a massive amount of spam.